jeffersonsimaogoncalves/Multitenancy/README.md

 ## Managing with Nova

-There is a separate [Nova Package](https://github.com/romegadigital/MultitenancyNovaTool) available that allows you to manage the resources utilized in this package in Nova.
+There is a separate [Nova Package](https://github.com/jeffersonsimaogoncalves/MultitenancyNovaTool) available that allows you to manage the resources utilized in this package in Nova.

+## Reporting Issues

+If you have a problem with this plugin or any bug, please open an issue on [GitHub](https://github.com/jeffersonsimaogoncalves/MultitenancyNovaTool/issues).

+## Credits

+This work is based on the [code by JeffersonSimaoGoncalves](https://github.com/JeffersonSimaoGoncalves/MultitenancyNovaTool).